-The story begins in 1917 when an immigrant named Santo Cambianica converted some cast-off lumber from a railroad car into a “micro-winery” on Lamar Street.
+The story of the San Antonio Winery in Los Angeles begins in 1917 when an immigrant named Santo Cambianica converted some cast-off lumber from a railroad car into a “micro-winery” on Lamar Street.
 Two years later came Prohibition — the period when the United States banned the production and sale of alcoholic beverages, lasting until 1933.
 San Antonio Winery stayed in business by providing altar wine to the Catholic archdiocese.
 To this day, the company remains one of the nation’s largest producers of sacramental grapes.
 There’s a pretty good chance that you’ve already tasted wine from here if you’re Catholic and you drank from the cup during Communion at Mass.

 Free Parking and Tours